skylantix/Website/src/content/membership.md

 </svg>
 </span>
 </summary>
-<p class="mt-3 text-gray-600 px-4">Infrastructure starts in Irvine, CA and expands to Long Beach (at 100 members) and Santa Clarita (as demand grows).
+<p class="mt-3 text-gray-600 px-4">Infrastructure starts in Orange County, CA and expands to geographically distinct nodes within California as demand grows.
 Your data stays on hardware we own—not scattered across Amazon's datacenters.
-We use Cloudflare for security and DDoS protection, but your actual data lives on our RAID10 systems (RAID Z2/Z3 backup added at 100 members) in California.</p>
+We use Cloudflare for security and DDoS protection, but your actual data lives on our RAID Z3 systems in California.</p>
 </details>

 <details class="group">